devcontainers/ci/docs/github-action.md

 The Dev Container Build and Run GitHub Action is aimed at making it easier to re-use [Dev Containers](https://containers.dev) in a GitHub workflow.
 The Action supports using a Dev Container to run commands for CI, testing, and more along with pre-building Dev Container image.
 Dev Container image building supports [Dev Container Features](https://containers.dev/implementors/features/#devcontainer-json-properties) and automatically places Dev Container [metadata on an image](https://containers.dev/implementors/spec/#image-metadata) label for simplified use.

 > **NOTE:** This Action cannot currently take advantage of [pre-built Codespaces](https://docs.github.com/en/codespaces/prebuilding-your-codespaces/about-github-codespaces-prebuilds).
-However, you can create or use pre-built container images are supported.
+However, you can create or use pre-built container images.

 ##  Getting Started